This is a clone of the famous game by Rick

 I would have them zigzag from the attacking planet to the attacked

-planet.
+planet, two dots per turn.
 The ships would move like this:

 It worked!
 The subroutine TravelThroughSpace was